-Donald Trump Jokes About Stock Market Crash On Twitter, After 650-Point Fall Due To His Own China Threat Tweet
+Donald Trump Jokes About Stock Market Crash On Twitter After 650-Point Fall Due To His Own China Threat Tweet

-Donald Trump “spooked” Wall Street on Friday, as Barron’s reported, when he started his morning by tweeting that United States companies were “hereby ordered” to start pulling out from doing business with China — a remark that investors took as a significant escalation of Trump’s trade war against the Chinese, only minutes after Federal Reserve Chair Jerome Powell had delivered a speech intended to reassure the markets by pledging to “act as appropriate to sustain the expansion” of the U.S. economy.
+President Donald Trump “spooked” Wall Street on Friday, as Barron’s reported, when he started his morning by tweeting that United States companies were “hereby ordered” to start pulling out from doing business with China.
+The remark was taken by investors as a significant escalation of Trump’s trade war against the Chinese.
+Earlier in the day, Federal Reserve Chair Jerome Powell had delivered a speech intended to reassure the markets by pledging to “act as appropriate to sustain the expansion” of the U.S. economy.

 Trump does not have the authority to “order” U.S. companies to pull out of China, at least not without congressional authority, according to a CNBC report.
-Nonetheless the Dow Jones average had plunged 650 points by about 4 p.m.
+Nonetheless, the Dow Jones average had plunged 650 points by about 4 p.m.
 EDT, according to CNBC.

-Even as the Dow was taking a dizzying drop, and other markets such as the Nasdaq and S&P 500 also plunged, Trump returned to his Twitter feed to crack what was apparently intended as a joke about the market crisis that his own earlier tweets had caused — and to take a pot shot at a Democratic presidential candidate as well.
+Even as the Dow was taking a dizzying drop, and other markets such as the Nasdaq and S&P 500 also plunged, Trump returned to his Twitter feed to crack what was apparently intended as a joke about the market crisis that his own earlier tweets potentially caused.
+He also seemingly took a pot shot at a Democratic presidential candidate as well.

 “The Dow is down 573 points perhaps on the news that Representative Seth Moulton, whoever that may be, has dropped out of the 2020 Presidential Race!”
 Trump wrote.